sensorberg-dev/ios-sdk/README.md

 2. `[[SBManager sharedManager] requestLocationAuthorization];`

 * Be sure to add the `NSLocationAlwaysUsageDescription` key to your plist file and the corresponding string to explain the user why the app requires access to location.

+The `SBManager` will automaticall start scanning for beacon regions you added on the [Sensorberg Management Platform](https://manage.sensorberg.com).
+You can also scan for custom beacon regions by calling `[[SBManager sharedManager] startMonitoring:]` and passing a list of custom UUID strings.

 ### Notes